Nia White Belt Training

 Students love her compassionate, grounded style of teaching blended with her effortless ability to make a personal connection with each individual.
 As Vickie says, "I believe that when we live in harmony with our true nature, we naturally increase our vitality."
 As a teacher, she aims to create an environment where students cultivate deep connections within themselves to find more aliveness, joy, and meaning.

-When she's not teaching Nia classes and trainings, you'll find her upside-down in handstand, galavanting up Wind Mountain with her two awesome kids and golden retrievers, and splitting her literary indulgences between meditation books and some action-packed, pre-teen series.
+When she's not teaching Nia classes, workshops and retreats, you'll find her upside-down in handstand, galavanting up Wind Mountain with her two awesome kids and golden retrievers, and splitting her literary indulgences between meditation books and some action-packed, pre-teen series.

 Learn more about Vickie at www.inspiremovementarts.com

-Allison "Al" Wright is a Nia Teacher Trainer, MELT Method Instructor, DJ, and specialist in adapting Nia For Kids.
+Allison "Al" Wright is a Black Belt Nia Teacher, MELT Method Instructor, and specialist in adapting Nia For Kids.
 Like a true Leo, she brings a sense of deep heart and fiery spirit to every movement experience she facilitates.
-Al leads master classes, ocean retreats, and trainings around the globe that are designed to unite body, mind, emotions, and spirit through mindful movement.Al holds a degree in Holistic Psychology from Lesley University and also studied jazz piano at Berklee College of Music.
-She has worked at Harvard's Benson-Henry Institute for Mind Body Medicine, presented at Ohio State University's Talbot Hall Addiction Medicine Clinic, and has traveled across North America and the Middle East sharing the joy of movement.Known for her passion for music, Allison is always scouting out new tunes from around the globe, leading live drum and dance experiences for her kids classes, and showing students how to hear music with their whole body.
-Her classes blend conscious movement with athleticism, personalization, sound healing, self-expression, and playful creativity that leaves you sweaty and inspired–all the while inviting you to fall in love with sensation.
-Al is the co-creator of the 2012 Nia Routine, Touch, which she choreographed and filmed with co-trainer Vickie Saito for the Nia Technique.When she's not teaching classes and leading trainings, you'll find Allison trekking through the Columbia River Gorge, writing in coffee shops, or at home, recycling and transforming coffee sleeves into magnificent artistic creatures for her online art-education business, Accidental Art Project.
+Al leads master classes, workshops, and ocean retreats around the globe that are designed to unite body, mind, emotions, and spirit through mindful movement.Al holds a degree in Holistic Psychology from Lesley University and also studied jazz piano at Berklee College of Music.
+She has worked at Harvard's Benson-Henry Institute for Mind Body Medicine, presented at Ohio State University's Talbot Hall Addiction Medicine Clinic, and has traveled across North America and the Middle East sharing the joy of movement.Known for her passion for music, Al loves to teach people how to hear music with their whole body.
+Her classes blend conscious movement with athleticism, personalization, sound healing, self-expression, and playful creativity that will leave you sweaty and inspired–all the while inviting you to fall in love with sensation.
+Al is the co-creator of the 2012 Nia Routine, Touch, which she choreographed and filmed with co-trainer Vickie Saito for the Nia Technique.When she's not teaching classes and leading workshops, you'll find Allison trekking through the Columbia River Gorge, writing in coffee shops, or at home, recycling and transforming coffee sleeves into magnificent artistic creatures for her online art-education business, Accidental Art Project.

 Learn more about Allison on her website at www.allison-wright.com